 Beautiful lakes all around the area are heaven for those who love the peace away from the hustle and bustle of the city.
 There are around 60 lakes in the Longville area.

 There’s the Leech Lake up north, Remer on the east side, and Hackensack along the west.
-You can look up a number of Longville beach things to do while sitting and relaxing beside these lakes.
+You can look at multiple Longville things to do while sitting and relaxing beside these lakes.

 There are also the following lakes to explore: